codefellows/seattle-code-javascript-401d42/class-27/lab/README.md

 - Install the React Testing Library framework
 - Assert that upon submitting the form will result in data being rendered in the output area
+- Install the GitHub action that will auto-run your tests on all check-ins

 ## Deployment